 Can You Regrout Tiles Over Existing Grout?
-Is It a Good Idea?
+Step-By-Step

 When you notice that your bathroom tiles are getting a bit outdated, old, or discolored, you may find that old grout is the only thing that gives your bathroom a dirty feeling.
 No matter how much you clean your tiles or how strong the chemicals are, the grout will continue to become darker and more damaged.

 If you want to avoid changing the entire tile surface or grouting the tiles from scratch, you can regrout your tiles over existing grout.
 It will actually create a stronger bond in the old grout, making it less susceptible to water.
 If you decide to regrout the existing grout, read the instructions below to finish this job correctly and effortlessly.